-With the Estate Planning Bond, assignments of individual policy segments, or the whole bond, can occur after your death.
-It can be assigned to another individual who is 18 or over and legally capable or into a further trust.
+With the Generation Planning Bond assignments of individual policy segments, or the whole bond, can occur after the death of the last settlor.
+It can be assigned to another individual who is 18 or over and legally capable.
 This can help with tax planning at a time that suits your trustees and beneficiaries.